Uriopass/Egregoria/ARCHITECTURE.md

 ## Audio/Art

 Egregoria uses the GLTF format for meshes and ogg for audio files.
-At the moment, the renderer is pretty limited as it only supports one material per mesh.
-Modding support is nonexistent so everything goes through static links in the code.
+The assets are in the `assets` folder.
+You can change assets for companies in the `assets/companies.json` file.

+A dedicated Asset Manager is in construction to help the process.

 ## UI

 All the UI related code is in the `native_app` crate, more specifically in the `gui` module.
-It contains code for the road editor, building placement, inspect window, top gui and others. topgui.rs contains most of the egui code.
+It contains code for the road editor, building placement, inspect window, top gui and others.

-The other files follow one file = one system.
+`topgui.rs` contains most of the egui code.

 ## Simulation/Gameplay